tforster/webproducer/README.md

 #### Path Overrides

-While WebProducer provides defaults for all paths that follow the Joy naming structure developers are free to override as required to suit their particular directory conventions.
+WebProducer provides defaults for all paths that follow the Joy naming structure developers are free to override as required to suit their particular directory conventions.

 - **-r, --relative-root**: The relative root of all the source files (default: "./src")
 - **-d, --data**: Path to the JSON data file. (default: "./src/data/data.json")